Massachusetts Casino Career Training Institute

 Will special training or license be required for any of the casino jobs?

 All employees of a casino have to be licensed or registered.
 The commission will establish regulations that require all employees to be properly trained in their respective professions.
 In addition, approved training programs may be required or preferred by the casino for specific jobs.
-A list of jobs and educational attainment, and training programs can be found on the MCCTI website.

 Do I have to have a work license or registration permit to be employed in a casino?